microsoft/Fabric_Workshops/docs/00-getting-started/README.md

 Users can create Fabric items and collaborate with others in the Fabric trial capacity.
 This includes:

 - Creating Workspaces (folders) for projects that support Fabric capabilities.
-- Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborate on them with other Fabric users.
+- Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
 - Creating analytics solutions using Fabric items.

 > [!NOTE]